Vyral/base-template/_posts/2020-03-19-being-a-seller-in-a-multiple-offer-situation.md

 {% include youtube.html %}

-Here’s what you must remember when choosing between multiple offers.
+<em>Here’s what you must remember when choosing between multiple offers.</em>

 As a seller, what’s the best way to choose between multiple offers on your home?
 There are a couple tips to keep in mind.